Vulcan to close its Arts + Entertainment division, which includes Cinerama and Seattle Art Fair

-In a move that keeps one of Seattle’s most beloved movie theaters shuttered and leaves the fate of one the city’s biggest arts events up in the air, Vulcan Inc. on Wednesday announced it is closing its Arts + Entertainment division, as well as its filmmaking entity, Vulcan Productions, by the end of the year.
+In a move that keeps one of Seattle’s most beloved movie theaters shuttered and leaves the fate of one the city’s biggest arts events up in the air, Vulcan on Wednesday said it is closing its Arts + Entertainment division, as well as its filmmaking entity, Vulcan Productions, by the end of the year.

-This means the iconic Cinerama movie theater, currently closed while undergoing renovations, will remain closed “for the foreseeable future,” the statement said.
+This means the iconic Cinerama movie theater, currently closed while undergoing renovations, will remain closed “for the foreseeable future,” according to a statement from Vulcan.

-Seattle Art Fair, already canceled for 2020, “will take some time to see how the situation and art world calendar evolve before deciding any further plans.”
+Seattle Art Fair, already canceled for 2020 due to COVID-19, “will take some time to see how the situation and art world calendar evolve before deciding any further plans,” the statement says.

-Two other museums under the Vulcan wing, closed because of the pandemic, will also remain shuttered: the Living Computers: Museum + Labs and the Flying Heritage & Combat Armor Museum.
-For both, the spokesperson said, the coming months will be a time to evaluate “if, how and when to reopen.”
+Two museums under the Vulcan wing, closed because of the pandemic, will also remain shuttered: the Living Computers: Museum + Labs and the Flying Heritage & Combat Armor Museum.
+For both, the Vulcan statement said, the coming months will be a time to evaluate “if, how and when to reopen.”

-“We have made the extremely hard decision to close two divisions over the next several months as we move to a future that will be changed in untold ways by the pandemic,” Vulcan said in a statement.
+“We have made the extremely hard decision to close two divisions over the next several months as we move to a future that will be changed in untold ways by the pandemic,” Vulcan said in the statement.

-Vulcan Productions, founded in 1997, produces documentary films and television programming, mostly focusing on environmental and social issues.

-Ruth Johnston, general manager of Vulcan Productions, said in a statement that she was “deeply saddened to announce that Vulcan Productions will be closing its doors at the start of 2021.”
+The company declined to say how many employees would be affected by the closures.

 Many of the projects under Vulcan’s Arts + Entertainment division stemmed from Vulcan co-founder Paul Allen’s personal interests, and served as showplaces for his collections: his movie costumes and memorabilia at Cinerama; his vintage computer collection at the Living Computers: Museum + Labs; and his military aircraft, vehicles and artifacts at the Flying Heritage & Combat Armor Museum.